Know your consumer rights

 In most cases extended warranties are unnecessary.

-When a product or service fails to meet a consumer guarantee, your right to choose a remedy depends on whether it's a major or minor failure.
+When a product or service fails to meet a consumer guarantee, the seller has to remedy the situation.

-If it's a major failure, you have the right to ask for your choice of a repair, replacement or refund.
-If you want a refund, the seller can't make you accept a credit note or exchange or replacement.
+If there’s a major issue with the product or service, you have the right to ask for your choice of a repair, replacement or refund.
+If you want a refund, the seller can’t make you accept a credit note, exchange or replacement.

-If the fault is minor, you can ask for your preferred remedy but ultimately it's up to the retailer to decide whether to offer a repair, refund or replacement.
+With minor problems, you can ask for your preferred remedy, but ultimately it’s up to the retailer to decide whether to offer a repair, refund or replacement.

-2. Two or more minor failures can equal a major failure
+2. Two or more minor problems can equal a major problem

-This important clarification gives weight to your right to ask for your choice of repair, refund or replacement.
+This important clarification gives weight to your right to ask for your choice of repair, refund or replacement if you’ve experienced two or more minor issues with your purchase.

 3. You don’t need an extended warranty